jortsmoder/wikiofdark.art/docs/index.md

 If wanting to surgically alter underbust, you can do a Costal cartilage reduction / rib osteotomies.
 Procedures like Ravitch Procedure were mostly invented for people with pectus excavatum (concave chest), and are quite rare to do for cosmetic reasons, and likely quite expensive.

 There is [some discussion of this on reddit](https://old.reddit.com/r/4tran4/comments/1ovhl9b/this_surgery_for_pectus_excavatum_could_possibly/){.source-link} but it's quite uncommon.
 The only person who seems to do it is Dr Leif Rogers.
+For reshaping middle ribs you can also go to Dr Raul Manzaneda in Perú.

 ### Shoulders